First… some historical pics from 1982 when I bought the house. (The house is easier to see without some of the current landscaping.)

 One possible buyer had the foundation checked and, though sound, he suggested a footer be placed on the SW corner of the house.
 Above the forsythia bush, the dining room window.
 The door on the deck leads into the kitchen.
 Above: the window on the right is the master bedroom.
 Window at the top, under the gable (and another on the front of the house) provide access to the attic-space which is well-insulated.

 View from the lower backyard.
 The Japanese Maple is on the street-side of the pond.
+The ceramic square pipes are planters guiding you up the stone pathway on the bank.

 There are 2 ponds, one large, the other smaller one at the front.
 Lots of wildlife come to the pond each day.
 Deer, squirrels, birds.
 And, at night, occasional raccoons and Triceratops.